 U.S. nuclear-power generation climbed as Entergy Corp.
-(ETR)’s Waterford 3 plant resumed operation.
+(ETR:US)’s Waterford 3 plant resumed operation.

 Production nationwide increased 0.1 percent to 92,503 megawatts, or 91 percent of capacity, according to U.S. Nuclear Regulatory Commission data compiled by Bloomberg.
 Output was down 0.1 percent from a year ago, with seven of 104 plants offline.